AnnyKong/cse163-20su-final/README.md

 By data visualization, what can we say about how different regions (countries) may affect the number of confirmed, deaths, and recovered cases?

+**The month is a large factor in the relationship with the current Covid-19 condition of different regions.
+From February to August, Covid-19 has spread all over the world.
+Though for those neighboring affected countries/regions, they are more likely to be affected, there isn’t evidence for a causal relationship between longitude/latitude and the number of cases.**

 3.2.
 Run the following Python script and see results in `results/` (We also included a results gallery for RQ2 in `docs/`)